Rising-Stars-by-Sunshine/Jiaolun_Zhou_PS3/README.md

   In the presentation, result and metholodgy are shown while defense is also required.

 - Review articles

+  "Interpretable Machine Learning: a Guide for Making Black Box Models Explainable" by Slack et al. (2019)

+  "SALib: An open-source Python library for Sensitivity Analysis" by Herman et al. (2017)

+  "Exploring Sensitivity Analysis and Uncertainty Quantification Practices in Environmental Modelling" by Pianosi et al. (2016)

+  "Global reconstruction of language models with linguistic rules – Explainable AI for online consumer reviews."
+By Binder et al. (2020)

 - Media appearance
+  In the pursuit of disseminating research findings and engaging with a wider audience, our work has garnered notable media appearances.
+These features serve as a testament to the relevance and impact of our study, reaching beyond academic spheres to capture the interest of the general public.
+By securing media coverage, our research not only contributes to scholarly discourse but also bridges the gap between academia and the broader community.
+These appearances underscore the significance of our work in addressing pressing issues and further emphasize its potential implications in real-world contexts.

 ## More about the Author
 - headshot